New CCBC parking regulations in effect for Fall 2014

 O. No U-turns are permitted on college roadways.

 A. Violators of campus traffic and parking regulations will be subject to fines.
+Chargeable violations include the following:

 B. All citations issued by CCBC Public Safety include a fine of $35.
-However, at times, a Parking or Policy Violation notice may be issued as a Warning notice, with no penalty attached.
+However, at times, a Parking or Policy Violation notice may be issued as a Warning notice, with NO penalty attached.

 E. The Baltimore County Police and Parking Authority also issue citations on CCBC campuses.
 Fines for such violations are set by the State of Maryland.